Our Staff & Our Board

 kwashington@mothershome.org

 Kaye has a degree in Human services and has experience working with individuals who struggle with mental health and trauma.
 Kaye has been with Mothers’ Home for over 12 years.
-As Residential Supervisor, Kaye provides direct support to staff and residents in their efforts to complete daily tasks.
+As Resident Services Manager, Kaye provides direct support to staff and residents in their efforts to complete daily tasks.
 She conducts weekly interviews for potential residents and carries a caseload of 4–5 cases as a Case Manager.
 She ensures that all residents understand the mission of Mothers’ Home and its unique effort to welcome and provide a safe environment.
 She is aware of residents’ needs and is their advocate.
 She conducts classes to enhance life skills.
 Kaye is an advocate for the residents with other agencies to ensure their needs are being met outside of Mothers’ Home.

 Mary Rose Worrilow